Is It Okay To Pause Therapy? Mental Health Advice For Taking A Break

 4. Set a return date

-Setting a fixed date at which you plan to resume therapy might help you avoid simply drifting away from it permanently.
-If the point of your time off is to consider whether your therapy is complete, you might resolve to make up your mind within a specific time frame.
-Or, if you’re not sure you’ll have the time or money for therapy, you can at least decide to take another look at your schedule and your finances in a few weeks or months.
+Setting a fixed date to resume therapy can help you stay on course.
+If the purpose of your time off is to consider whether your therapy is complete, you might resolve to make up your mind within a specific time frame.
+Or, if you’re not sure you’ll have the time or money for therapy, you may take another look at your schedule and your finances in a few weeks or months.

 5. Plan for the hard times

 Some days without therapy will likely be more difficult than others.
 If you’ve been receiving treatment for substance use, for example, there might be times when you’re strongly tempted to relapse.
-You will probably want to talk in advance with your therapist about how to handle these difficulties, and what to do if you feel in urgent need of help.
-They may be able to give you options to get in touch with them, or at least point you toward some crisis resources.
+You may want to discuss in advance with your therapist about how to handle these difficulties and what to do if you feel in urgent need of help.

 Exploring other support options

-When taking a break from therapy you may focus on other support options to improve your mental health and overall well-being.
-Community resources such as hotlines or support counselors can help people manage real-life situations that may be challenging.
-While you may not meet with a licensed therapist, you can still connect with a profession who can help you gain perspective and may offer new insights.
+When taking a break from therapy, you may focus on other support options to improve your mental health and overall well-being.
+Community resources, such as hotlines or support counselors, can help people manage real-life challenges.
+While you may not meet with a licensed therapist, you can still connect with a professional who can help you gain perspective and may offer new insights.

-Group support may also be a viable option while on a break.
+Group support may also be a viable option during a break.
 Meeting with a group of people who are experiencing similar mental health challenges can be a way to learn new strategies and techniques.
-A support group may also help you connect with others who have first hand experience and can offer a different perspective.
+A support group may also help you connect with others who have firsthand experience and can offer a different perspective.

 Online therapy may help you avoid a pause

-In some cases, taking a break from therapy can make sense and can offer new insights, but in other cases, you may want to continue therapy but feel like you have to pause because of certain obstacles, —such as frequent travel, financial difficulty, new childcare needs, or scheduling difficulties.
-In these situations, online therapy can be a useful option to consider that can allow you to continue therapy until you overcome them and improve overall well-being.
+In some cases, taking a break from therapy can make sense and offer new insights.
+In other cases, you may want to continue therapy but feel like you have to pause because of certain obstacles, such as frequent travel, financial difficulty, new childcare needs, or scheduling difficulties.
+In these situations, online therapy can be a useful option.

 Takeaway

-There can be a variety of reasons why someone might choose to pause therapy, such as difficulty fitting therapy into everyday life, major life events, financial difficulty, frequent travel, or a need to recharge emotionally.
 If you need to take time off from treatment, planning ahead with your therapist may help safeguard your mental health during your break from therapy to maintain overall well-being.
 You and your therapist may be able to come up with a strategy to continue managing your mental health and personal growth in the meantime.
-Also, you may find that online therapy offers a way to continue receiving support instead of pausing therapy.
-An online therapist can help you gain perspective on real-life challenges and they may provide you with new insights to improve mental heatlh.
-With BetterHelp, you may qualify for financial assistance to receive help from a licensed therapist.
+Additionally, the flexibility, convenience, and affordability of online therapy may allow you to continue receiving support rather than pausing therapy.
+An online therapist can help you gain perspective on real-life challenges, and they may provide you with new insights to improve mental health.

 Explore mental health and healing in therapy